fastscape-lem/fastscape/doc/source/index.rst

 Acknowledgment
 --------------

-fastscape is developed at the `Earth Surface Process Modelling`__ group of the GFZ Helmholtz Centre Potsdam.
+Fastscape is developed at the `Earth Surface Process Modelling`__ group of the GFZ Helmholtz Centre Potsdam.

 __ http://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/